 The Verdict – Is Marina Bay Sands Worth It?

-What you are paying for here at Marina Bay Sands is the pool.
+So finally – is it worth staying at Marina Bay Sands?
+What you are paying for here is the pool.
 If you are just looking for a nice hotel, there are other Singapore hotels that offer better value.
 If swimming in the pool is on your bucket list, then it is worth every cent.